czofficial/Ensuring-Quality-Releases/README.md

 - Go back to Library and add newly created pipeline to pipeline permissions by clicking on specific secure file

 With this pre-settings implemented, a new commit in the GitHub repository should automatically trigger a new pipeline run.
 In this case, terraform shall successfully provision a Virtual Machine in Azure.
-Attached the screenshots:

 <br/>